opea-project/docs/getting-started/README.md

 10. Click on the Edit inbound rules on the right side of the window.

 11. Select Add rule at the bottom, and create a rule with type as Custom TCP , port range as 80 and source as 0.0.0.0/0 .
-For more information on editing inbound/outbound rules, click [here](https://docs.aws.amazon.com/finspace/latest/userguide/step5-config-inbound-rule.html)
+Learn more about [editing inbound/outbound rules](https://docs.aws.amazon.com/finspace/latest/userguide/step5-config-inbound-rule.html)

 :::
-:::{tab-item} Azure
+:::{tab-item} Azure :sync: azure
-:sync: Azure

-1. Navigate to [Microsoft Azure](https://portal.azure.com/#home) – Search Virtual Machines in the search bar and select it.
-Click the Create button and select Azure Virtual Machine.
+1. Navigate to [Microsoft Azure](https://portal.azure.com) – Select the "Skip" button on the bottom right to land on the service offerings page.
+Search for "Virtual Machines" in the search bar and select it.
+Click the "Create" button and select "Azure Virtual Machine".

-2. Select an existing Resource group from the drop down or click Create new for Resource group and give it a name.
-Please refer to this [discussion](https://learn.microsoft.com/en-us/answers/questions/1520133/cannot-create-resource-groups) if you have an issue with creating a new resource group.
+2. Select an existing "Resource group" from the drop down or click "Create" for a new Resource group and give it a name.
+If you have issues refer to [cannot create resource groups](https://learn.microsoft.com/en-us/answers/questions/1520133/cannot-create-resource-groups).

 3. Provide a name to the VM and select the base OS as Ubuntu 24.04 LTS